-The Greece’s financial crisis get that much attention these days, with the Guardian even setting up a live blog of the events happening related to it: Greece’s financial crisis – LIVE.
-This deserves another direct comparison of the previously shown two maps on Europe’s and World’s debt.
-Both map shows the countries resized according to their total external debt, whereas the colors indicate a country’s debt by gdp ratio.
+The following two maps show the countries of Europe and the World resized according to their total external debt, whereas the colours indicate a country’s debt by gdp ratio.
 The maps are an outcome of a commissioned work for the Times newspaper, and putting those two slightly different values on one map may raise criticism, even if both values on it’s own make for a good depiction of the current state of the economic world – or the burden that some national governments currently face.
 Also, the data used must be judged carefully.
 Not just since Greece went on the global stage with its crisis it is quite obvious that economic statistics do not always reveal the real truth.
 Having said all that, these maps still draw an impressive picture of the current crisis in Europe and the world:

 The content on this page has been created by Benjamin D. Hennig.
 You are free use the material under Creative Commons conditions (CC BY-NC-ND 3.0); please contact me for further details.
 I also appreciate a message if you used my maps somewhere else.
 High resolution and customized maps are available on request.